ykotseruba/PedestrianActionBenchmark/README.md

 }
 ```

-If you use model implementations, please cite the corresponding papers
+If you use model implementations provided in the benchmark, please cite the corresponding papers

 - ATGC [1]
 - C3D [2]